GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

   - `SetGraphicsState` (to set input assembly, viewport and rasterizer state)

 * Use `BuilderContext::CreateBuilder` to create a Builder object, passing the Pipeline (or nullptr if this is a shader compile).
-For a pipeline compile, the front-end can choose here whether to use BuilderRecorder (record Builder calls into IR for later replay) or the direct Builder implementation.
-  For a shader compile, BuilderRecorder is always used.

 * For each shader stage (when not doing a pipeline compile where the shaders are the result of earlier shader compiles):